dmyma/iOS-interview/README.md

 Why do you want to work...?
 I've been usigng... software for ... years, and I'm really impresed at how .. manages to create  aproduct that is universally excellent.
 For example, I 've been usign VS recently to learn game programming, and its API' are excellent.

+Provide situations where you had to get something done in a tight deadline?

+glassdoor interview tips

 ### Question(my)
 What is normal day look like?